 How comfortable are they for camping?

 They are great to sleep in, not dissimilar to a modern caravan.
-It sleeps 4 in two full-sized single beds and a pull out ‘gaucho’.
+The Airstream sleeps 4 in two full-sized single beds and a pull out ‘gaucho’.
 It has a large vintage American fridge with a freezer compartment or ‘ice box’.
-It has a good sized kitchen where meals can be prepared.
+There’s a good sized kitchen where meals can be prepared.
 It has a bathroom with a bath/shower and a porcelain toilet.
 It is our next project to get this up and running.
 We find the Airstream very roomy as it has a defined seating area, kitchen and bedroom.

 Why are Airstreams so sought-after now?

 We think it is popular now as there seems to be a vintage revival.
-People are very interested in mid-Century design icons.
+There is a lot of interest in mid-Century design icons.
 Within America there is an increasing demand for Airstreams of this period.

 What are the challenges of owning one?